How to plan for loved ones with special needs

-Parents of children with a disability often worry about how to provide care even after the parents pass away.
+Families of loved ones with a disability often worry about how to provide care beyond their lifetime.
 A special needs trust could be a solution.

-The future is a major concern for many parents caring for children with a disability.
-The most common questions: What will happen to the child after the parents are gone?
+The future is a major concern for many families caring for a loved one with a disability.
+The most common questions: What will happen to their loved one after they are gone?
 Who will provide day-to-day care?
 And how will the costs be covered?

-These are important questions, as ensuring ongoing care is not as simple as setting aside money for a child living with a physical, mental, or developmental disability.
-If the child is receiving government benefits like Medicaid or Supplemental Security Income (SSI), leaving assets to them directly in your will or estate plan could make them ineligible for those benefits.
+These are important questions, as ensuring ongoing care is not as simple as setting aside money for a loved one living with a physical, mental, or developmental disability.
+If the individual is receiving government benefits like Medicaid or Supplemental Security Income (SSI), leaving assets to them directly in your will or estate plan could make them ineligible for those benefits.
 And that could impact their access to services like round-the-clock care, occupational therapy, or help with independent living.

-“You can’t easily replicate what’s made possible by those benefits, no matter how much money there is (in the estate),” says Aurora L. Basa, a special needs trust senior advisory specialist with Wells Fargo Wealth & Investment Management. ”They are often wildly expensive, and it’s hard to find vendors that provide the services.”
+“You can’t easily replicate what’s made possible by those benefits, no matter how much money there is (in the estate),” says Aurora L. Basa, a special needs trust senior advisory specialist with Wealth & Investment Management, Wells Fargo Bank, N.A., “The services can be wildly expensive, and it’s hard to find vendors that provide them.”

 What to know: In-kind support